 The competition awards prizes of up to €32,000 to start-ups with innovative business ideas based on products and services in the information and communications technology sector.

 The German Start-up Prize is the leading prize for successful start-ups and outstanding entrepreneurs in Germany.
 It is awarded annually for outstanding performance in the development of innovative and sustainable business ideas, and the creation and nurturing of new companies, and has the following categories: school students, start-ups, visionaries and life’s work.

 The Deutsche Börse Venture Network, launched at the initiative of the Economic Affairs Ministry, brings together young, fast-growing companies and international investors to ensure effective financing of growth and the establishment of a comprehensive network.
 The programme consists of a non-public online platform for the initiation of rounds of financing and offers various training and networking events.
 Further to this, the “Scale” segment of Deutsche Börse facilitates access to investors and venture capital for young, fast-growing firms and SMEs.

 Experienced entrepreneurs volunteer to help refugees in the Berlin-Brandenburg region to set up in business.
 This pilot project of the Economic Affairs Ministry and the Business Juniors includes internships in companies, mentoring, team-building and tandems, and the hand-over of companies to the next generation.
 The refugees also benefit from training courses and seminars, and are welcomed into the Business Juniors network.
-The pilot project is part of the Economic Affairs Ministry’s “New Age for Entrepreneurship” initiative, and is running until the end of 2018.
+The pilot project has been extended until June 2019.